Zeppelin1501/Unity3D-Solar-System-Simulator/README.md

 Special effort was made to create a user friendly game complete with game UI and in game UI and 3D animation.

-You have drag the cousor and zoom in and zoom out to uncover the vast area of your galaxy
+You have click on each planet and check how does the our galaxy works.

 Hope you enjoy it as much as I enjoyed making it!